New York Motor Vehicle Theft Offenses: What You Need to Know

 Penalties and Sentencing for Grand Larceny in the Fourth Degree Charges

 This New York Motor Vehicle Theft crime is a Class “E” Non-violent felony.
 Therefore, this charge is punishable by up to 1 1/3 to 4 years in prison.
-However, sentences of probation, determinate sentence of 1 year jail or less, a conditional discharge or an unconditional discharge are possible outcomes of a plea to Grand Larceny in the Fourth Degree charge.
+However, sentences of probation, a determinate sentence of 1 year in jail or less, a conditional discharge, or an unconditional discharge are possible outcomes of a plea to Fourth Degree Grand Larceny charge.

 Criminal Possession of Stolen Property in the Fifth Degree